-Dr Liang introduced the philosophy of the CHL and the highlighted sessions of the conference to the attendees.
+Dr Liang introduced the philosophy of CHL and the highlighted sessions of the conference to the attendees.

 Professor Li Guofang from the University of British Columbia, Professor Liu Yongcan from the University of Cambridge, Professor Sun Maosong from Tsinghua University, and Dr Liang Yuan from EdUHK delivered keynote speeches.
-They covered teaching Chinese as a second language and heritage language combining big data and artificial intelligence with international Chinese language teaching; and handwriting of Chinese characters, one of the significant challenges of teaching the Chinese language.
+They covered teaching Chinese as a second language and heritage language; combining big data and artificial intelligence with international Chinese language teaching; and handwriting of Chinese characters, one of the significant challenges of teaching Chinese language.
 The two-day conference comprised four panel discussions and 18 sessions, with almost 90 paper presentations.